Top 13 Examples of High-Converting Checkout Page Design in 2024: Desktop and Mobile

 1- Enable Guest Checkout

-%23 of buyers abandon online stores if they have to create a new account.
-Forcing customers to create an account to complete their purchase is one of the most significant friction points in the checkout process that prevent conversions.
+%23 A large number of buyers abandon online stores if they have to create a new account.
+Forcing customers to create an account to complete their purchase is one of the most significant friction points in a checkout design that prevents conversions.
 That’s why you should allow guest checkout if you don’t want to disappoint your customers.

 2- Minimize Distractions